-neral services that our plan pays for What you must pay Abdominal aortic aneurysm screening \$0 A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-Alcohol misuse screening and counseling \$0 The plan will pay for one alcohol-misuse screening for adults who misuse alcohol but are not alcohol dependent.
+General services that our plan pays for What you must pay Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. \$0 Alcohol misuse screening and counseling The plan will pay for one alcohol-misuse screening for adults who misuse alcohol but are not alcohol dependent.
 If you screen positive for alcohol misuse, you can get up to four brief, face-to-face counseling sessions each year (if you are able and alert during counseling) with a qualified primary care provider or practitioner in a primary care setting.
 You can also get rehabilitative and recovery services focused on coping skills which will help you manage your symptoms and behaviors.
-These services may be in an individual or group setting.
-Ambulance services Prior Authorization Covered ambulance services include fixed-wing, rotary-wing, and ground ambulance services.
+These services may be in an individual or \$0

+General services that our plan pays for What you must pay Ambulance services Covered ambulance services include fixed-wing, rotary-wing, and ground ambulance services.
 The ambulance will take you to the nearest place that can give you care.
 Your condition must be serious enough that other ways of getting to a place of care could risk your life or health.
-Ambulance services for other cases must be approved by the plan. (approval in advance) is required for non-emergency ambulance services.
+Ambulance services for other cases must be approved by the plan.
+Prior authorization (approval in advance) is required for non emergency ambulance services.
 Please contact the plan for details.
 In cases that are not emergencies, the plan may pay for an ambulance.
-Your condition must be serious enough that other ways of getting to a place of care could risk your life or health.

-General services that our plan pays for What you must pay Annual wellness visit \$0 If you have been in Medicare Part B for more than 12 months, you can get an annual checkup.
+Your condition must be serious enough that other ways of getting to a place of care could risk your life or health. \$0 If you have been in Medicare Part B for more than 12 months, you can get an annual checkup.
 This is to make or update a prevention plan based on your current risk factors.
 The plan will pay for this once every 12 months.
 Note: You cannot have your first annual checkup within 12 months of your "Welcome to Medicare" preventive visit.
 You will be covered for annual checkups after you have had Part B for 12 months.
-You do not need to have had a "Welcome to Medicare" visit first.
-Bone mass measurement \$0 The plan will pay for certain procedures for members who qualify (usually, someone at risk of losing bone mass or at risk of osteoporosis).
+You do not need to have had a "Welcome to Medicare" visit first. \$0 The plan will pay for certain procedures for members who qualify (usually, someone at risk of losing bone mass or at risk of osteoporosis).
 These procedures identify bone mass, find bone loss, or find out bone quality.
 The plan will pay for the services once every 24 months, or more often if they are medically necessary.
-The plan will also pay for a doctor to look at and comment on the results.
-Breast cancer screening (mammograms) \$0 The plan will pay for the following services: One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months Cardiac (heart) rehabilitation services \$0 The plan will pay for cardiac rehabilitation services such as exercise, education, and counseling.
-Members must meet certain conditions with a doctor's order.
-The plan also covers intensive cardiac rehabilitation programs, which are more intense than cardiac rehabilitation programs.
+The plan will also pay for a doctor to look at and comment on the results. \$0